 SPE 595.
 Practicum in a Comprehensive Setting.
 3 hours.
+Offered on sufficient demand.
 A faculty supervised field experience in a setting with students who have moderate and severe disabilities which will require the student to submit lesson plans, tests, logs, and other work samples.

 SPE 597.
 Practicum in Special Education.
 3 hours.
+Offered on sufficient demand.